Tennessee man arrested with needle in arm in Walmart parking lot - News Break

 Madisonville Police Sgt.
 Thomas Spradlin said he went to a Walmart parking lot in Madisonville on May 18 and found a man passed out in a silver Kia, the newspaper reported.
 Spradlin said the car was running and that Burnett had a needle in his arm.

-According to an arrest report, Spradlin woke up Burnett, who refused to receive any medical attention, the Advocate & Democrat reported.
+According to an arrest report, Spradlin woke up Bennett, who refused to receive any medical attention, the Advocate & Democrat reported.

 Officers also found several small pieces of aluminum foil with black residue and a spoon with burn marks, the Advocate & Democrat reported.
 Authorities said they also found Burnett in possession of a syringe, the newspaper reported.